pilosophos/pilosophos.github.io/src/writing/the-conversation-game.md

 <div class="relative">

 Each player selects an icebreaker question (e.g. `What's your favorite ice cream flavor?`) which they will keep hidden from the other player.
+You will try to find out the other person's answer to your chosen question.

   <aside class="marginal-note">